mokolabs/trucker/README.md

 # Trucker
-Trucker is a gem that helps migrate legacy data into a Rails app.
+Use Trucker to migrate legacy data into your Rails app.

 ## Installation